ababber/ababber.github.io/content/2025/02/06-how-to-create-a-blog-with-quartz-github-and-cloudflare.md

 # initialize quartz and create an index.md
 npx quartz create

+# select: Empty Quartz
+# select: Treat links as relative paths

 # cd into create/, which is where quartz will
 # look to create static pages
-cd create
+cd content

 # create a test markdown file
 touch test.md

+cd ..

 # this will build a preview of your blog
 npx quartz build --serve

+# 0. Ensure your browser allows http traffic

-# 1. Once the build is done, go to localhost:8080
+# 1. Once the build is done, go to http://localhost:8080
 # in your browser.

 # 2. In the left hand Explorer column, you should